omundy/dig333-devlog/README.md

     1. Why does the current increase when the probes are farther apart.
 1. Let's Abuse a Battery!
     1. Notes
-        1. Flow of electicity per second is measured in amperes
+        1. Flow of electricity per second is measured in amperes
-        1. Pressure of elctricity that causes the flow is measured in volts
+        1. Pressure of electricity that causes the flow is measured in volts
         1. Resistance to flow is measured in ohms
-        1. A higher resitance restricst current
+        1. A higher resistance restricts current
         1. A higher voltage is better able to overcome resistance
         1. Current from a battery is DC
             1. DC current flows in one direction
         1. Current from wall outlets is AC current
             1. AC current has a pulsing flow
-    1. The relationship of vlotage, resistance, and current
+    1. The relationship of voltage, resistance, and current
-    1. Why did we not feel any heat on our tongue in the first experiemtn?
+    1. Why did we not feel any heat on our tongue in the first experiment?
 1. Your First Circuit
     1. Notes
         1. Resistors